Approaching Adjudication under NSW Security of Payment Legislation: How to Draft Adjudication Application for Construction Industry Payment Claims

 Formatting for Electronic Submissions

 Most nominating authorities accept electronic submissions.
-Ensure your documents are properly formatted, clearly labeled, and easy to navigate electronically, which can include hyperlinks in larger documents to sections or evidence for easy reference.
+Ensure your documents are properly formatted, clearly labelled, and easy to navigate electronically, which can include hyperlinks in larger documents to sections or evidence for easy reference.

 Preemptive Responses